Spotted laurel is a very beautiful shrub, as nice in summer as it is in winter with its cute red berries.

 This shrub is a staple item of our gardens.
 It bears its beautiful evergreen, mottled leaves all year long, and has the added advantage of bearing cute, little red round berries during the entire winter season.

-Spotted laurel grow 6 to 10 feet (2 to 3 meters) tall in our temperate climates, but some Aucuba japonica grow taller than 16 feet (5 m) in their native forest environment – Korea, China and Japan.
+Spotted laurel grows 6 to 10 feet (2 to 3 meters) tall in temperate climates, but some Aucuba japonica grow taller than 16 feet (5 m) in their native forest environment – Korea, China and Japan.

-The red berries are only born by female spotted laurel trees, that’s why the question of a shrub not bearing fruit often arises: it is a male specimen.
+That’s why the question of a spotted laurel not bearing fruit often arises: it is a male specimen.

-Note that these berries are a boon for birds, but are inedible for humans, and might even be poisonous.
+- Note that these berries are a boon for birds, but are inedible for humans, and can even be poisonous.
 If ingested, hurry to call the local poison center for guidance.
 The toxin responsible for this is called aucubin.
 It’s found in leaves and in the red fruits.

 Smart tip about spotted laurel